 Cryptocurrency Specialists

-How much extra tax do I need to pay?
+How much tax will I pay?

-How can I calculate my tax?
+How do I calculate crypto tax?

 In summary